syncfusion-content/wpf-docs/wpf/Pivot-Grid/Conditional-Formatting-ColorScales.md

 ---
 layout: post
-title: Formatting using gradient color scales in WPF Pivot Grid control | Syncfusion
+title: Formatting using gradient color scales in WPF Pivot Grid | Syncfusion
 description: Learn about Formatting using gradient color scales support in Syncfusion WPF Pivot Grid control and more.
 platform: wpf
 control: Pivot grid